noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		- a design pattern used for the async handling of incidents which occur in the lifecycle of something
 		- the naming, characterization, and the use of 'events|incidenses' of differnet types
 			- how the fuck do you spell incidencnes
+	- create-init--dispatch process
+		- used for dispatch events into the implementations event model

 ### event design pattern
 	- events and event handling pattern to react to incidents that occur